mhf93/imgplyr/README.md

 3. Click **OK**
 IMGPLYR fetches all image blocks in the channel and loads them into the main image pool, exactly as if you had loaded a local folder.
 The status bar shows live progress while fetching.
 Only **Image** type blocks are loaded — text, links, and embeds are skipped.

 > **Note:** Are.na's API rate-limits requests.
 IMGPLYR spaces out page fetches automatically and retries if a rate-limit response is received.
-Very large channels may take a moment to load fully, the app may be unresponsive while this occurs.
+Very large channels may take a moment to load fully and the app may be briefly unresponsive during this time.

 ### Load Bank 1–8
 Eight extra image folders, each assigned to a function key (F1–F8).
 You can pre-load all eight before you begin, then switch between them live during playback by pressing the matching key.
 Switching banks does not interrupt the current image — the change takes effect on the next advance.